Bundle Sticks Farm is a working farm & education site.

 Most of our craft programs are on-farm but we also do demonstrations at community events.

 We offer workshops, volunteer days, and other social and educational activities, to foster a sense of place and connection to community through our farm-based non-profit, Farm Craft Connect.
-If you are an educator or part of a group that might like to spend time with us farming and crafting, please be in touch! (email hello@bundlesticksfarm.org).
+If you are part of a group that might like to spend time with us farming and crafting, please be in touch!
+Learn more here, and use this inquiry form to start a conversation with us.

 BIODIVERSITY: